Grass and weed killer poisoning

 - Low blood pressure

-- Vomiting (may vomit blood)
+- Nausea and vomiting (may vomit blood)

 Seek medical help right away.
 DO NOT make a person throw up unless poison control or a health care provider tells you to.
 If the chemical is on the skin or in the eyes, flush with lots of water for at least 15 minutes.